 Lastly, the bride traditionally walks down with her father (or father figure) with the bride being on the left & father on the right to end the wedding processional order.

-Now, this by no means covers every option for a wedding processional, so if you have questions about intricate situations or what what might work for your wedding day, contact us & we’d be happy to talk about how things could work for you!
+Now, this by no means covers every option for a wedding processional, so if you have questions about intricate situations or what might work for your wedding day, contact us & we’d be happy to talk about how things could work for you!